Get

 2. Eye Cleaning

-Gently clean your Chihuahua’s eyes daily using a soft, damp cloth or cotton ball.
-This routine helps remove debris and prevents tear stains from forming.
+Gently clean your Chihuahua’s eyes as needed using a soft, damp cloth or cotton ball.
+This routine helps remove debris and reduce moisture buildup that can contribute to tear stains and skin irritation.
 Be sure to use a separate cloth or cotton ball for each eye to avoid spreading infections.
+Avoid using human eye products or medicated solutions unless directed by your veterinarian.

 3. Monitor for Allergies

 If you suspect your Chihuahua has allergies, consult your veterinarian.
-They may recommend allergy testing, medication, or dietary changes to help alleviate your dog’s symptoms.
+They may recommend diagnostic evaluation and medication, or environmental or dietary management, to help alleviate your dog’s symptoms.

 4. Grooming